vladimircuc/Tic-Tac-Toe-game/README.md

 !!!
 This project was created in my first semester of college, therefore it does not apply the standard OOP styling !!!

-Our project mimics a game of Tic-Tac-Tow that players can play against the computer or against each other.
+My project mimics a game of Tic-Tac-Tow that players can play against the computer or against each other.
 The easy mode is designed to make a lot of mistakes, the medium mode is designed to make few mistakes and the hard mode is designed to rarely make a mistake, making it really hard to win against.
 The Program also has the option of checking the history and evolution of the game in time.

 The Tic-Tac-Toe Game has 3 options:
 1. Difficulty: